Rudy Giuliani joins Trump legal team

 Former New York City Mayor Rudolph Giuliani is joining President Donald Trump’s legal team, providing advice on how to deal with the special counsel’s investigation into Russian interference into the 2016 election, attorney Jay Sekulow confirmed to NBC News on Thursday.

-"Rudy is great," Trump said, according to a statement provided by Sekulow.
+"Rudy is great," Trump said, according to a statement provided by Sekulow, a member of the president's personal legal team dealing with the Russia probe.
 "He has been my friend for a long time and wants to get this matter quickly resolved for the good of the country."

 Breaking News Emails